 South Korea and Japan leaders swap 'cool' diplomatic advice

-AFPSEOUL -- South Korea's president and Japan's premier exchanged advice Monday on remaining “mature” and “cool-headed” but offered no concessions over a bitter territorial row that has soured relations.
+SEOUL -- South Korea's president and Japan's premier exchanged advice Monday on remaining "mature" and "cool-headed" but offered no concessions over a bitter territorial row that has soured relations.

 In messages read out at an annual bilateral "friendship" meeting in Seoul, neither President Lee Myung-bak nor Prime Minister Yoshihiko Noda directly addressed the dispute over an isolated island chain by name.

 But the issue was clearly referenced in language couched in diplomatic niceties.

 "From a broad perspective and based on the idea of taking a cool-headed approach, Japan and Korea must make efforts to build a stable relationship," Noda said in his written remarks.